Instant Pot Bang Bang Shrimp Pasta

 Instructions

-- Do a Quick Release.
+- Once cooking is complete, perform a Quick Release.

 Recommended Products